sublimelsp/LSP/docs/src/language_servers.md

     }
     ```

-Note that the YAML language server on its own does not function properly for Helm files
+Note that the YAML language server on its own does not function properly for Helm files,
-and should thus be disabled –
+which is why helm-ls interfaces with it directly.
-ideally by adjusting its selector to `source.yaml - source.yaml.go`.
+The default configuration of [LSP-yaml](#yaml) disables itself for Go-templated files.

 ## HTML